gevious/monopoly/README.md

 - [x] Card event: Implement more cards (change as needed)
 - [x] Card event: make repairs on houses/hotels
 - [x] When chance, advance to go, don't get paid double
+- [x] Confirm player wants to sell street with buildings
 - [ ] If player quits, allocate money to pay debt
 - [ ] If player owes money, let player sell properties to reduce the debt
 - [ ] Chance, send to boardwalk should cause owner to receive money (if player has no money)
-- [ ] Sell house before selling street to others
 - [ ] Allow user to control game from website
 - [ ] Push json object to webpage, and reload json every second